syncfusion-content/flutter-docs/Flutter/datagrid/filtering.md

 ## UI Filtering

-The `SfDataGrid` provides an excel-like filtering UI and an advanced filter UI to filter the data easily.
-UI filtering can be enabled by setting the [SfDataGrid.allowFiltering](https://pub.dev/documentation/syncfusion_flutter_datagrid/latest/datagrid/SfDataGrid/allowFiltering.html) property to `true`.
-This allows the filter UI to be opened by clicking on the filter icon in the column header.
+The `SfDataGrid` provides an Excel-like filtering UI and an advanced filter UI to filter the data easily.
+UI filtering can be enabled by setting the [SfDataGrid.allowFiltering](https://pub.dev/documentation/syncfusion_flutter_datagrid/latest/datagrid/SfDataGrid/allowFiltering.html) property to `true.` This allows the filter UI to be opened by clicking on the filter icon in the column header.
 The filtering UI will be shown as a popup menu on the desktop and web platforms, and it will be shown as a new page on the mobile platforms.

 The `SfDataGrid` provides the following types of filter popup modes: